Boosting thermalization of classical and quantum many-body systems: Introduction

 The next developmental leap in the field of quantum simulators requires controlling dissipation and decoherence dynamics by engineering of Lindbladians, in order to realize the target properties of open system dynamics.
 In particular, preserving quantum properties over dissipation dynamics is crucial from a practical point of view.
 In quantum computing, addressing dissipative effects is essential for maintaining coherence and minimizing errors, which are critical for reliable operation~\cite{li_efficient_2017,temme_error_2017}.
 One prominent example is dissipative quantum computing, where controlled interactions with the environment are utilized to stabilize quantum states and facilitate computations \cite{verstraete_quantum_2009,lin_dissipative_2013,reiter_dissipative_2017,harrington_engineered_2022}.
 Additionally, dissipation can be exploited to engineer non-trivial quantum phases, such as topological states of matter \cite{Diehl2011,PhysRevB.101.125412,PhysRevLett.127.245701,PhysRevResearch.4.023036}, and to induce inherently quantum correlations, like entanglement \cite{Kordas_2012,PhysRevB.104.184422,10.21468/SciPostPhys.12.1.011}.
 This engineered relaxation dynamics demonstrates that environmental noise can be exploited as a resource in quantum technologies, rather than merely being an obstacle to overcome.

-Thermal states represent the typical steady state after relaxation, but preparing quantum thermal states at low temperature is QMA hard~\cite{alhambra_quantum_2023}, posing challenges even for a quantum computer.
-Nevertheless, efficient quantum thermal state preparation \cite{ge_rapid_2016,chen2023quantum, PhysRevA.110.012445} can be useful for quantum simulation and quantum computing, enabling exploring phases and phase transitions in quantum many-body systems \cite{guo_new_2024} and enhancing other quantum algorithms \cite{holmes_quantum_2022,rouze_efficient_2024}, with broad applications in quantum simulation, optimization, and open quantum systems.
+Thermal states represent the typical steady state after relaxation, but preparing quantum thermal states at low temperature is believed to be intractable, even for quantum computers~\cite{alhambra_quantum_2023}.
+At higher temperatures, however, thermal-state preparation becomes more tractable due to reduced correlations and entanglement.
+Nevertheless, efficient quantum thermal state preparation \cite{ge_rapid_2016,chen2023quantum, PhysRevA.110.012445} is useful for quantum simulation and quantum computing, enabling exploring phases and phase transitions in quantum many-body systems \cite{guo_new_2024} and enhancing other quantum algorithms \cite{holmes_quantum_2022,Rouze2024}, with broad applications in quantum simulation, optimization, and open quantum systems.
 Notably, Monte Carlo-style quantum Gibbs samplers \cite{temme2011quantum} have emerged as a cornerstone.
-Recent work has introduced efficient and exact quantum Gibbs samplers for preparing high-temperature quantum thermal states, which can be implemented using quasilocal Lindbladians~\cite{chen_efficient_2023,gilyen_quantum_2024} under the quantum detailed balance condition~\cite{fagnola_generators_2010,ramezani_quantum_2018}.
-Depending on the temperature, the operators involved in Lindbladians are mainly supported on a local region with a decreasing tail outside.
+Recent studies have developed efficient quantum Gibbs samplers for noncommuting Hamiltonians~\cite{chen_efficient_2025, gilyen_quantum_2024,ding_single-ancilla_2024}, implemented by quasilocal Lindbladians that exactly satisfy the quantum detailed balance condition ~\cite{fagnola_generators_2010,ramezani_quantum_2018}.
+The operators in Lindbladians are mainly localized within a region, with temperature-dependent decaying tails extending outside.